-Turning back to Table 5, a one-point increase in the difference in the population densities is associated with an increase in the number of relocations by 0.1% for establishments that move to major cities or urban districts and by 0.2% for establishments moving to rural districts.
-Increasing the difference in population densities by one standard deviation of the population density distribution (roughly 680 inhabitants per km^2), would be associated with an increase in relocation flows by 68% when the destination districts are major cities or urban districts and by 136% when the destination districts.
+Turning back to Table 5, a one-point increase in the difference in the population densities is associated with an increase in the number of relocations by 0.01% for establishments that move to major cities or urban districts and by 0.02% for establishments moving to rural districts.
+Increasing the difference in population densities by one standard deviation of the population density distribution (roughly 680 inhabitants per km^2), would be associated with an increase in relocation flows by 6.8% when the destination districts are major cities or urban districts and by 13.6% when the destination districts are rural districts.
 The differences between the moving types are quite plausible: moves to rural areas are more strongly driven by considerations regarding population density.
 We can also document a (marginally) significant and positive coefficient of the average gross monthly wages for establishments that move to rural districts.
 These establishments seem to search for rural regions with lower labor costs, compared to their old region.
 These results match our intuition: one motivation of establishments to move to rural districts is to save labor costs since wage levels are lower in rural and sparsely populated areas.

-Surprisingly, the coefficient of the housing price index, proxying for the real estate price level differences between two districts, is not statistically significant.
-This result might reflect the fact that high prices can often be found in otherwise very attractive districts, which would explain the null effect.
-Based on these findings, we therefore cannot document a large impact of price differences on relocation patterns in Germany.
+The coefficient of the housing price index, proxying for the real estate price level differences between two districts, is not statistically significant.
+It should be noted, however, that the coefficients are positive, as expected, except for moves to major cities.
+Thus, despite the lack of statistical power, the point estimates suggest that establishments prefer regions with lower housing prices, especially when they move to urban districts.
+On the other hand, the insignificant results may reflect the fact that high prices are often found in otherwise very attractive districts, which would cancel each other out.
 Additionally, the coefficient of the HHI as a measure for the difference in the industrial specializations of a district-pair, also shows no significance.
 We, therefore, do not find evidence in favor of Duranton and Puga (2001), who predicted that relocation flows should go from diversified to specialized districts.
 Our work thus adds to the existing literature, on the basis of which no clear evidence for the theory of Duranton and Puga (2001) can be found.